 You have never heard the Barry Manilow hit quite like this before.
 With solo, four harmony parts and two rhythm lines, the song requires a chorus or octet to make it swing.

 Arranged for eight-part mixed voices, this Amy Grant song is a wish list for a better world.
 So get together with a chorus or quartet of the other sex and move your audiences’ hearts with this gem.

 The ’60s group The Seekers (I’ll Never Find Another You, Georgy Girl) sang this captivating song.
 It is arranged for eight-part mixed voices.

 What?
 You don’t have a Led Zeppelin song in your repertoire?
 Well, isn’t it high time you got one?
 The answer is, maybe.
 For one thing, this arrangement requires an extra soloist or two, making it better suited to a chorus than quartet.
 Also, many of the tricky instrumental effects are reproduced vocally, making this piece very . . . not easy.
 But if your group can pull it off, your audiences are bound to go bonkers!

 A stirring medley about moving on to the Promised Land, this piece was commissioned by the Great Northern Union, who performed it with Four Voices and the Happiness Emporium.
 It normally requires a chorus and two quartets, though it also can be sung in eight rather than 12 parts.

 Marvelously energetic 8-parter about men and women working together, as sung by Friends.
 Continue reading With Two Wings

-If you “hear music and there’s no one there,” get together with a quartet or chorus of the opposite sex and perform this lively partner song.
-This one is a clear winner.
+If you “hear music and there’s no one there,” get together with a quartet or chorus of the opposite sex and perform this lively, eight-part partner song.
+This one is a clear winner, a truce in the age-old battle of the sexes.
 Continue reading You’re Just in Love